Active Learning and CSI Acquisition for mmWave Initial Alignment: Numerical Results

 \subsubsection{Investigating effects of imperfect channel knowledge}

 The bisection algorithm of \cite{Alkhateeb2014} learns the AoA without any knowledge of the channel.
 It combines the procedures of AoA estimation and channel estimation.
 On the other hand our proposed algorithm \textit{hiePM}, requires knowledge of the fading coefficient $\alpha$ in the posterior update of Algorithm 1~(\ref{eq:Bay}).
 While a channel estimation procedure can be used to learn $\alpha$ preceding \textit{hiePM}, perhaps in a short preliminary phase, we explore the performance achieved using an estimate for the fading coefficient $\hat{\alpha}$ instead.
 We find that the improved performance by \textit{hiePM} over the bisection algorithm of \cite{Alkhateeb2014} and the random search algorithm holds even without full knowledge of the fading coefficient $\alpha$.
 To see this we consider the case of a mismatched update rule (\ref{eq:Bay}) with an estimate for the fading coefficient $ \hat{\alpha} = \mathcal{CN}(\alpha, \sigma_{\alpha}^2)$.
 We see that even under a reasonably mismatched estimate of the fading coefficient ($\sigma_{\alpha}^2=0.05$), all \textit{hiePM} based algorithms still achieve a lower probability of error than the bisection algorithm of \cite{Alkhateeb2014}.
-In other words, the degradation due to estimation error is far less significant, saturating in error probability only at very large SNR ($> 5$ dB).
+In other words, the degradation due to estimation error is far less significant, saturating in error probability only at very large SNR ($> 5$ dB). {As we can see in Fig.~\ref{fig:sim-errorall} using a mismatched estimate of the fading coefficient $\alpha$ causes the performance of probability of error to saturate at large SNR ($> 0$ dB).
+This reflects the times when the estimate of the fading coefficient $\alpha$ is very inaccurate, which will occur with a constant probability regardless of the SNR value, due to our modeling of $\hat{\alpha}$.
+In practice, the accuracy of the estimate $\hat{\alpha}$ will improve as SNR increases.
+However, this is beyond the scope of this paper and we refrain from investigating such effects.}